 Don't leave your car without:

 You will need to take a 15 to 20L pack for all this, depending on your kit selection and what you actually possess, how light and packable it all is.
 Obviously you want to run, so you need to balance that against what you carry, how you pack it and what you pack it in.
+I find a 20L pack is better for winter, as if you need to get in your pack and get things then the larger volume allows you to find things in your pack without needing to take other items out)

 Consider taking these extra's: